vipinsahu/Braintree_Recurring_Subscription/README.md

 ## Dependencies

 The following PHP packages are required and we can install via Composer.
-1. `braintree/braintree_php` | The Braintree PHP library provides integration access to the Braintree Gateway
+1. `braintree/braintree_php` Braintree PHP library provides integration access to the Braintree Gateway
-2. `nubs/random-name-generator` | A library to create interesting, sometimes entertaining, random names
+2. `nubs/random-name-generator` library to create interesting, sometimes entertaining, random names

 PHP version >= 7.2 is required.
 The Braintree PHP SDK is tested against PHP versions 7.3 and 7.4.